code23/marketplace-laravel-sdk/README.md

 php artisan vendor:publish --tag=marketplace-laravel-sdk-controllers
 php artisan vendor:publish --tag=marketplace-laravel-sdk-middleware
 php artisan vendor:publish --tag=marketplace-laravel-sdk-models
-php artisan vendor:publish --tag=marketplace-laravel-sdk-views
-php artisan vendor:publish --tag=marketplace-laravel-sdk-view-components
 php artisan vendor:publish --tag=marketplace-laravel-sdk-livewire-traits
 ```

 ## SDK Configuration

 Before you can connect to the Marketplace Engine you'll need to add the following to your `.env` file.
-The API key and secret will be provided by a Marketplace Super Admin and the PAC key can be found in the Tenant admin dashboard.
-The PAC key combined with the Origin (site url TLD and host only) allows the website to authenticate with MPE without needing a user to login.
-This allows the website to consume certain endpoints e.g. product lists, categories etc.
+The API credentials will be provided by a Marketplace Super Admin.

 ### Authentication